movomo/semper/README.md

   of paths and your program must run both on Windows and Unix.
   For example, they can be used as dict keys.

+- heap: This module is an OOP wrapper around the standard library *heapq*.

 ### sh

 Now the real weird things.
 Few of them will make sense as a programming api,